kajmagnus/kajmagnus-blogg/src/pages/2017-08-15-new-embedded-comments/index.md

 discussionId: "new-embedded-comments-2017"
 ---

-Here's an new embedded comments system, open source & track-free & with some novel ideas, which adds discussions to your static website, or WordPress / whatever blog.
+Here's an new embedded comments system, open source, ad-free & track-free, and with some novel ideas, which adds discussions to your static website, or WordPress / whatever blog.
 Scroll down and have a look.
 (This is a static site, built with Gatsby, hosted at Netlify, and with that new embedded comments system.)

 Benefits and unique features: